Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_1.md

 ### 1.3 MinStack (15pt)

-Design a special kind of stack can ***retrieves the minimum element in constant time without using loop to visit each all the data in the stack***.
+Design a special kind of stack can ***retrieve the minimum element in constant time without using loop to visit all the data in the stack***.

 The MinStack class is based on your ArrayStack class from problem 1.1 as you can see from the "extends" operator.
 This means problem 1.1 needs to be done first.